FAQ – Federal Pay Equity Act

 How does a pay equity committee make decisions?

 Generally, decisions will be made by consensus; however, a vote on a given issue may also help to move the process forward.
-The employer and the employee side of the committee each holds one vote.
-If the employee side is unable to achieve unanimity (100% agreement) on a given question, the Act allows the employer to make the final decision.
-In the event of a deadlock, the matter may be referred to the Pay Equity Commissioner for resolution.
+The employer and the employee side of the committee each get one vote.
+If the employee side is unable to achieve unanimity (100% agreement) on a given question put to a vote, the Act allows the employer to make the final decision.
+In case of an impasse or tied vote, the matter may be referred to the Office of the Pay Equity Commissioner for resolution.

 What happens on completion of the plan?